eclipse-langium/langium-website/hugo/content/guides/multiple-languages.md

 weight: 400
 ---

-This tutorial is about integrating multiple dependent languages in one Langium project.
+This guide is about integrating multiple dependent languages in one Langium project.

-One common situation were it makes sense to create dependent languages is when you only want to read concepts in one language and predefine them in another file (probably also a built-in one).
+One common situation where it makes sense to create dependent languages is when you only want to read concepts in one language and predefine them in another file (probably also a built-in one).
 Think of splitting SQL into a defining `CREATE TABLE table (...)`) and a reading part (`SELECT * FROM table`).

-> Note, that for n independent languages can be simply made by creating n independent Langium projects.
+> Note that for `n` independent languages, you can simply create `n` independent Langium projects.

 ## Our plan

 The entire change touches several files.
 Let's summarize what needs to be done:

 1. the **grammar** (the `*.langium` file) needs to be split into the three parts that were discussed above
-2. the **Langium configuration** (the `langium-config.json` file in the Langium project root) needs to split the language configuration into thre new
+2. the **Langium configuration** (the `langium-config.json` file in the Langium project root) needs to split the language configuration into three parts
 3. the **`Djinject` module** of your language (`XXX-module.ts`) needs to create the new language services as well.
 4. Last, but not least, you have to **cleanup all dependent files**.
 Here we can give general hints.
 5. if you have a **VSCode extension**